Dixie High School (South Carolina)

 Dixie High School is a public school for grades 8–12 in Due West, South Carolina, United States.
 It is part of the Abbeville County School District.

 As of 2015 it had an enrollment of 415 students.
+In 2024, US News ranked it 44th in South Carolina.
+It has a 16% minority population with 61% of students classified as economically disadvantaged.

 Athletics

 Dixie High School participates in 12 varsity sports.
 In addition, football, volleyball, boys and girls basketball, baseball, boys and girls soccer, and softball teams participate in the junior varsity programs.
 Dixie High School's athletic teams are known as the Hornets.